arnav-chauhan-kgpian/ResearchPaperClassifier/README.md

 Files and Folders:

-    project.ipynb: Notebook detailing the problem-solving approaches and methodologies for Task 1 and Task 2.
+    project_final.ipynb: Notebook detailing the problem-solving approaches and methodologies for Task 1 and Task 2.
     Reference/: Folder containing reference research papers used for initial testing and development.
     Papers/: Folder containing different type of reasearch papers for testing the model Samples/: Folder containing sample reasearch papers for testing the model